Westminster-Astronomical-Society/resources_for_astronomers/_sources/CDS_SIMBAD.md

 [http://simbad.cds.unistra.fr](http://simbad.cds.unistra.fr)

-SIMBAD is a dynamic database that provides basic information for many astronomical objects such as name and identification, coordinates, magnitudes, proper motions and parallax, velocity/redshift, size, spectral or morphological type, and bibliographic information.
+SIMBAD is a database that provides basic information for many astronomical objects such as name and identification, coordinates, magnitudes, proper motions and parallax, velocity/redshift, size, spectral or morphological type, and bibliographic information.
+It is a dynamic resource that is updated daily.

 As of 2023-11-07 the SIMBAD data base contains: